telerik/xaml-docs/controls/radcombobox/end-user-capabilities/working-with-autocomplete.md

 ---
 title: Working with AutoComplete
 page_title: Working with AutoComplete
-description: Check our &quot;Working with AutoComplete&quot; documentation article for the RadComboBox WPF control.
+description: Check our &quot;Working with AutoComplete&quot; documentation article for the RadComboBox {{ site.framework_name }} control.
 slug: radcombobox-end-user-capabilities-working-with-autocomplete
 tags: working,with,autocomplete
 published: True